 - UTF-8 - used for editing UTF-8 text files.

 - Drive - used for editing physical and logical drives.

 - Process - used for editing processes.

-The Reset button will restore all file interfaces to their original values.
+The Reset button will restore all Edit As options to their original values.